 - Eat cold sour cream before meals to coat your mouth and throat and ease discomfort.

 - Frequently rinse your mouth with salt water or water mixed with baking soda.

 - Use a soft-bristled toothbrush to clean your teeth after each meal.

 - Avoid mouthwash that contains alcohol -- it could make your sores burn.

 - Stop smoking and avoid drinking alcohol to avoid further irritation.

-- Ask your doctor if a topical medicine may help numb the sore areas or an alcohol-free oral rinse gel for pain relief is appropriate for you.
+- Ask your doctor if a topical medicine to numb the sore areas or an alcohol-free oral rinse gel for pain relief is appropriate for you.